cshukla/oligoGames/README.md

 ```

 We will now go from oligo counts to nucleotide level counts using modelNucCounts.
 One thing to note here is that the name of the transcripts should be similarly formated as thed default data shown below.
 Read the documentation of `modelNucCounts` for more info.

+Also, similar to the unnormalized counts file you only need to provide a path to your meta data file.
+The function will automatically open and read the file.

 ```r
 metaData <- system.file("extdata", "oligoMeta.tsv", package = "oligoGames")